-One of the key considerations for trademark owners, especially those representing micro, small and medium enterprises (MSMEs), is the most cost-effective way to register and protect their trademarks overseas.
-The Madrid system for the international registration of trademarks offers a simple, convenient and cost-effective means for central registration and management of trademarks in up to 123 countries, using a single application in one language for multiple countries and paying one set of fees.
-Strict time limits on processing Madrid applications also means businesses can acquire overseas trademark protections considerably faster.
+One of the key considerations for trademark owners, especially those representing micro-, smalland medium-sized enterprises (MSMEs), is the most cost-effective way to register and protect their trademarks overseas.
+The Madrid system for the international registration of trademarks offers a simple, convenient and cost-effective means to register and manage trademarks in up to 123 countries, using a single application in one language for multiple countries and paying one set of fees.